gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 Media Files
 -----------

-Formats?
-How to handle multiple formats
+* TODO: How to handle multiple formats?
+* TODO: Which audio/video formats are recommended?
+Is there a comprehensive/authoritative list of open source codecs?

 Feed Meta Data
 --------------

+* TODO: Author information?
-Author information?
-Related feeds?
-Self-reference?
+* TODO Related feeds?
+* TODO Self-reference?
 Canonical URL?
-How to match uniquely identify an author among multiple feeds?
+* TODO: How to match uniquely identify an author among multiple feeds?
 Email?

 Episode